 Family situation First call Why

-Non-veteran, dementia-confirmed 1-800-963-5337 + GUIDE practice referral Elder Helpline for ADI; ask PCP or neurologist for referral to a CMS GUIDE participating practice (no waitlist, no income test)
+Non-veteran, dementia-confirmed 1-800-963-5337 plus a GUIDE referral Elder Helpline for ADI; ask the PCP or neurologist for a referral to a CMS GUIDE practice (no waitlist, no income test)

-Hospice-eligible family The hospice agency directly Up to 5 consecutive days inpatient respite at $26.62/day coinsurance
+Hospice-eligible family The hospice agency directly Up to 5 consecutive days of inpatient respite at about $26.62/day coinsurance

 Eight Common Family Confusions This Guide Fights

-1. Medicare hospice respite is INPATIENT, not at-home.
-Five consecutive days at a Medicare-certified inpatient facility, hospital, or SNF.
+1. Medicare hospice respite is inpatient, not at-home.
+Up to five consecutive days at a Medicare-certified facility.

-2. GUIDE $2,500 is annual aggregate, July-June program year, no carryover.
+2. The GUIDE respite benefit is an annual aggregate on a July-June program year, with no carryover.
 Many families assume monthly accrual.

-3. PCAFC stipend is NOT earmarked for respite.
-Caregiver discretion.
+3. The PCAFC stipend is not earmarked for respite.
+The caregiver decides how to spend it.

 4. NFCSP voucher amounts vary by AAA.
-No statewide standard.
+There is no statewide standard.

-6. SMMC LTC waitlist gives no respite access.
+6. The SMMC LTC waitlist gives no respite access.
 Only enrolled members get SMMC LTC respite.

-7. Florida has no state Lifespan Respite Care Program grant.
-National caregiver guides referring families to "your state's Lifespan Respite program" do not apply in Florida.
+7. Florida is not a Lifespan Respite Care Program grant state.
+National guides that refer families to "your state's Lifespan Respite program" do not apply in Florida.

-8. Specialized §429.918 adult day care ≠ standard adult day care.
-Different licenses, different staffing ratios, different pricing.
+8. Specialized §429.918 adult day care is not standard adult day care.
+Different license, staffing ratio, and pricing.

 Frequently Asked Questions

 Two parallel calls.
-First, 1-800-963-5337 to add your mother to the ADI waitlist and screen for NFCSP and CCE.
-Second, ask her primary-care physician or neurologist to refer her to a CMS GUIDE participating practice.
-GUIDE has no waitlist, no income test, and gives you $2,500/year of respite spending power once she is enrolled.
-The two rails stack, ADI vouchers when they come through, GUIDE $2,500 as a parallel rail.
+First, 1-800-963-5337 to add your mother to the ADI waitlist and screen for NFCSP and Community Care for the Elderly.
+Second, ask her primary-care physician or neurologist to refer her to a CMS GUIDE participating practice, which has no waitlist and no income test and reimburses up to $2,500 per year of respite once she is enrolled.
+The two rails stack: ADI vouchers when they come through, GUIDE respite as a parallel rail.

 Yes.
-Medicare hospice respite under 42 CFR §418.302 is exclusively inpatient, at a Medicare-certified hospice inpatient facility, a hospital, or a skilled nursing facility.
-The 5 consecutive days are per benefit period, not per year.
-You pay 5% coinsurance, approximately $26.62 per day at FY 2026 rates, capped at $1,676/year combined hospice coinsurance.
+Medicare hospice respite under 42 CFR §418.302 is inpatient only, at a Medicare-certified facility.
+The 5 consecutive days are per stay, and multiple stays are allowed across benefit periods.
+You pay 5% coinsurance, about $26.62 per day at FY 2026 rates.

-No. GUIDE respite payments flow from CMS to the participating practice to the contracted respite provider, typically a home health agency, adult day center, or short-term residential program.
-The benefit is structured to give the caregiver a break by paying a third-party worker; it is not a stipend to the caregiver.
-If you want a paid-family-caregiver stipend, look at SMMC LTC PDO (covered in our paid-family-caregiver guide) or VA PCAFC.
+No. GUIDE respite payments flow from CMS to the participating practice to a contracted respite provider, typically a home health agency, adult day center, or short-term residential program.
+The benefit is structured to give the caregiver a break by paying a third-party worker.
+If you want a paid-family-caregiver arrangement, look at SMMC LTC PDO (covered in our paid-family-caregiver guide) or VA PCAFC.

 Three moves.
-First, ask the AAA whether NFCSP voucher funds are available, those pay a paid worker rather than waiting on a volunteer match.
+First, ask the AAA whether NFCSP voucher funds are available, which pay a worker rather than waiting on a volunteer match.
 Second, if your loved one has a dementia diagnosis, escalate to ADI in-home respite, which uses paid agency workers.
-Third, check the Respite for All Foundation national directory and your local Alzheimer's Association chapter (1-800-272-3900) for volunteer-respite alternatives.
-The volunteer base in Florida is genuinely uneven by county; if your county has none, the workaround is paid-worker respite via NFCSP, ADI, SMMC LTC, or GUIDE.
+Third, check the Respite for All Foundation directory and your local Alzheimer's Association chapter (1-800-272-3900) for volunteer-respite alternatives.
+The volunteer base in Florida is genuinely uneven by county, so the reliable workaround is paid-worker respite via NFCSP, ADI, SMMC LTC, or GUIDE.

 Yes.
-The kinship-caregiver track under NFCSP covers older relatives age 55+ providing care to children under 18 (or 18-19 if still in HS).
-The 2020 OAA reauthorization eliminated the prior 10% cap on state funds going to kinship caregivers.
-Call 1-800-963-5337 and specifically ask about Title III-E kinship-caregiver services.
+The kinship-caregiver track under NFCSP covers older relatives age 55 and older providing care to a child under 18.
+Call 1-800-963-5337 and ask specifically about Title III-E kinship-caregiver services.
 The covered categories include support groups, respite, training, and supplemental services.

-Not via SMMC LTC.
-The waitlist gives no service access.
-While she waits, layer NFCSP (call 1-800-963-5337), ADI if she has a dementia diagnosis, CCE under §§430.201-430.209 F.S. (also accessed through the Elder Helpline), and HCE if you are a co-resident adult caregiver and she meets the income test.
-CCE has its own waitlist but it is shorter than SMMC LTC.
+Not through SMMC LTC; the waitlist gives no service access.
+While she waits, layer NFCSP (call 1-800-963-5337), ADI if she has a dementia diagnosis, and Community Care for the Elderly, which is also reached through the Elder Helpline and has its own, shorter waitlist.

-The Medicare hospice respite benefit itself is inpatient-only.
-But Medicare hospice already covers in-home aide services at no cost to you under the Routine Home Care benefit (FY 2026 rate $230.83/day), the hospice agency is required to provide aide services as part of the standard plan of care.
-If you need additional in-home hours beyond what the hospice provides, look at NFCSP or, if your husband is a veteran, VA respite under §17.111.
-The 5-day inpatient hospice respite is for situations where you genuinely need to leave town or rest in your own home without the patient present.
+The Medicare hospice respite benefit itself is inpatient only.
+But Medicare hospice already covers in-home aide services at no cost to you under the routine home care benefit, and the hospice is required to provide aide services as part of the plan of care.
+If you need additional in-home hours beyond that, look at NFCSP or, if your husband is a veteran, VA respite under §17.111.
+The 5-day inpatient respite is for when you genuinely need to leave town or rest without the patient present.

 The Bottom Line

-The most damaging fact about Florida caregiving is the absence of a single statewide application for respite.
-The compensating fact is that there are ten distinct funding rails, and most Florida families qualify for at least three of them simultaneously.
-The single highest-ROI action a Florida caregiver can take is to call the Elder Helpline at 1-800-963-5337 and ask the intake specialist to screen for NFCSP, ADI, CCE, and CARES in one conversation.
-For dementia families, add a referral to a CMS GUIDE participating practice.
-For veterans' families, add the VA Caregiver Support Line at 1-855-260-3274.
+The defining fact about Florida respite is the absence of a single statewide application.
+The offsetting fact is that there are ten distinct funding rails, and most Florida families qualify for at least three of them at once.
+The action with the widest reach is to call the Elder Helpline at 1-800-963-5337 and ask the intake specialist to screen for NFCSP, ADI, Community Care for the Elderly, and the CARES gateway in one conversation.
+For dementia families, add a referral to a CMS GUIDE practice; for veterans' families, add the VA Caregiver Support Line.

 The rails do not stack on the same hour.
-They stack across distinct hours, distinct days, distinct service types.
-The work, and it is work, is mapping which hour or day belongs to which rail.
-Florida's 11 Area Agencies on Aging exist specifically to do that mapping for you.
-They are underused; they are also underfunded.
-The earlier in the federal fiscal year you start, the more options you will have before the respite cliff narrows them.
+They stack across distinct hours, distinct days, and distinct service types, and the work is mapping which hour or day belongs to which rail.
+Florida's 11 Area Agencies on Aging exist to do that mapping, and the earlier in the federal fiscal year you start, the more options you have before the respite cliff narrows them.

 Learn More